yttriumz/notes-foam/notes-OS/Linux/openSUSE/dev-env.md

 ## Python

-`python3` is already available upon system installation.
+- `python3` is already available upon system installation.
+- Use a version manager.

 ### pyenv